Constance ‘Joan’ Shelton Robinson

 Joan is predeceased by her parents; husbands; and daughter, Cynthia.

-She is survived by her daughter, Deborah (Dieter); son, Christopher and his children, Chris II, Curtis and Rhiannon; and Cynthia’s children, Donovan, Jason, Robin and Shiloh; her sisters, Diane Thibodeaux and Valorie (John) Adams; and many great-grandchildren, nephews, nieces and greatnephews and greatnieces.
+She is survived by her daughter, Deborah (Dieter); son, Christopher and his children, Chris II, Curtis and Rhiannon; and Cynthia’s children, Donovan, Jason, Robin and Shiloh; her sisters, Diane Thibodeaux and Valorie (John) Adams; and many great-grandchildren, nephews, nieces and great-nephews and nieces.

 A memorial service will be held at Calvary United Methodist Church on Jan.
 30, 2020, at 10 a.m., followed by a reception in the church hall.